-Wisconsin GOP repeals governor’s statewide mask mandate
+Wisconsin governor issues new mask mandate after GOP repeal

 The coronavirus has ebbed in Wisconsin and elsewhere in the U.S., but health experts have warned of a continuing danger, including the emergence of new and more contagious variants.
 All of Wisconsin’s neighboring states have some form of mask mandate, according to the National Academy for State Health Policy.

 The repeal is the latest defeat for Evers, who has struggled to combat the pandemic.
-Republican lawmakers last year persuaded the state Supreme Court to scrap his stay-at-home order.
-And a bar in Amery and the group Pro-Life Wisconsin persuaded a state appeals court to kill limits he had placed on indoor gatherings.
+Republican lawmakers last year persuaded the state Supreme Court to scrap his stay-at-home order and a state appeals court halted limits he had placed on indoor gatherings.

 Prior to Thursday’s vote, Assembly Republicans sent Evers a letter saying they would support a more limited mask mandate that applies to places “susceptible to transmission of the virus.”
 Republicans said that includes health care facilities, nursing homes, mass transit, state government buildings, assisted living facilities, public schools, universities and prisons.